-There are topics that are not discussed on the public airwaves that really ought to be discussed because they involve issues of public concern.
+There are topics that are not discussed on the public airwaves that really should be discussed because they involve issues of public concern.

-Why do public television and radio broadcasters not include any reporting on the question of whether the levels of pollution and rates of taking of natural resources are consistent with the will of the people; or whether most people feel that government allows more pollution and faster depletion of resources than what ought to be the case; or whether government is too strict against industry and should allow for more economic growth by relaxing the limits on environmental impacts caused by industry.
+Why do public television and radio broadcasters, and news organizations generally, never report on the question of whether the levels of pollution and rates of taking of natural resources are consistent with the will of the people at large?
+Do most people feel that government allows more pollution and faster depletion of resources than what should be allowed?
+Or are regulations too strict?
+Should we promote economic growth by allowing industries to increase their impacts on the environment?
+Or are current rates of putting pollution and depleting resources about right?

-Would a truly democratic society adjust pollution fees and natural resource user-fees such that industries have the necessary incentives to produce the level of environmental impacts that the largest number of people will endorse?
-Or would a democratic society allow levels of pollution or rates of resource depletion to exceed what most people say is acceptable?
-Clearly, a democratic society must bring public policy into line with what the largest number of people feel is most acceptable.
+A truly democratic society would adjust pollution fees and natural resource user-fees so that industries would have the necessary incentives to produce only the level of environmental impacts that a majority of the people feel is about right.
+A democratic society cannot allow levels of pollution or rates of resource depletion to exceed what most people say is acceptable.
+We must bring public policy into line with what the largest number of people feel is the most appropriate balance between the competing interests, between convenience of using resources now vs. having supply assured over a longer span of time, between freedom and constraint.

-What is the responsibility of those who hold monopoly licenses to use slices of the people's airwaves?
-They must decide how the airwaves can be used to promote the public interest.
+What is the responsibility of broadcasters?
+They hold monopoly licenses to use slices of the people's airwaves.
+They must decide how the airwaves should be used to promote the public interest.
+How do they decide this?
+Where are the surveys that ask the people which uses of the broadcast spectrum might best promote the public interest?

 John Champagne